 - Exxon Valdez settlements.
 Certain individuals who received settlement compensation in connection with the Exxon Valdez oil spill can contribute up to $100,000 of the settlement into a Roth IRA without regard to normal contribution limits.
 Individuals include both the original plaintiffs and the heirs of the original plaintiffs.
 To be eligible for this contribution, the settlement would be claimed as income in the year received, and the contribution must be made during the same tax year as it is claimed as income.

-Note: #10 and #11 have some fairly narrow requirements; you can find more about these in IRS Publication 590.
+Note: #11 has some fairly narrow requirements; you can find more about these in IRS Publication 590. #12 has been eliminated and is no longer a valid option for funding a Roth IRA.

 If you know of any other ways to contribute to a Roth IRA that I have not covered here, please leave a comment!